top of page

 What will you fill your cup with today?
 An important parenting message.

-To every working parent out there: You don’t have to do it alone.
+Note to self: To every working parent out there: You don’t have to do it alone.
 You don’t have to be perfect.
-But you do need a tribe, and a reminder to check in with yourself once in a while.
+But you do need a tribe and a reminder to check in with yourself once in a while.
 Support is not weakness nor failure.
-It's the bravest, strongest thing you can get so that you are there for your family feeling calm, whole, loved and present.
+It's the bravest, strongest thing you can do so that you are there for your family, feeling calm, whole, loved, and present.

 Parenting takes a village.